 Herkimer Area History

-Herkimer College's nickname, "The Generals," honors Gen. Nicholas Herkimer, a Revolutionary War commander.
-In 1777, General Herkimer led a brave band of 800 American Colonists (called the Tryon County Militia) on a two-day march (which started just down the hill from our campus) to engage the British (and some of their friends) at the Battle of Oriskany.
+Herkimer College's nickname and athletic program, "The Generals," honors General Nicholas Herkimer, a Revolutionary War commander.
+In 1777, General Herkimer led a band of 800 American colonists, called the Tryon County Militia, on a two-day march -- which started just down the hill from our campus -- to engage the British and their allies at the Battle of Oriskany.

 The Early Years

-Nicholas Herkimer belonged to the third generation of German Palatines who had immigrated to the New York Colony.
+Nicholas Herkimer belonged to a third generation of German Palatines who had immigrated to the New York colony.
 Initially, the Palatines were offered a very raw deal, being forced into virtual servitude on patroon estates along the Hudson.
 Eventually, they were freed from this bondage, and allowed to settle along the Mohawk River Valley corridor.